Where to Stay in Japan: Best Areas and Accommodation for Every Travel Style (2026)

 Where to Stay in Kyoto: Best Neighbourhoods

-Kyoto is smaller and more navigable than Tokyo, but where you stay in Kyoto still matters enormously.
-The city's most atmospheric experiences — early morning temple visits, geisha district evenings, riverside walking — are best accessed on foot, which makes your neighbourhood choice genuinely important.
+Kyoto is smaller and more navigable than Tokyo, but where you stay matters enormously.
+The city's most atmospheric experiences — early morning temple visits, geisha district evenings, riverside walking — are best accessed on foot.
+During cherry blossom and autumn foliage seasons, booking well ahead is essential — the best properties sell out months in advance.

 Traditional wooden machiya townhouses on Kyoto street at dusk — best areas to stay in Kyoto Japan by a.o.mi collective